South Tenth Street Bridge

-South Tenth Street Bridge, most often called the Tenth Street Bridge, but officially dubbed the Philip Murray Bridge, is a suspension bridge spanning the Monongahela River in Downtown Pittsburgh, Pennsylvania.
-It is the only cable suspension bridge in Allegheny County and its 725 ft main span is the longest span on the Monongahela River.
+The South Tenth Street Bridge, most often called the Tenth Street Bridge, but officially dubbed the Philip Murray Bridge, is a suspension bridge that spans the Monongahela River in Downtown Pittsburgh, Pennsylvania.

+The only cable suspension bridge that is located in Allegheny County, its 725 ft main span is the longest on the Monongahela River.
 The bridge was renamed on Labor Day 2007 for Philip Murray, the first president of the United Steelworkers of America.

-The bridge was built in 1931–33 and connects South Tenth Street on the South Side to Second Avenue and the Armstrong Tunnel under the Bluff.
+Built between 1931 and 1933, this bridge connects South Tenth Street on the South Side to Second Avenue and the Armstrong Tunnel under the Bluff.
 A staircase leads from the northern terminus of the bridge up to the campus of Duquesne University on the Bluff.

-In 2015, the bridge was one of 3 bridges to have bike specific lanes installed.
+In 2015, the bridge was one of three bridges to have bike specific lanes installed.
 It was listed on the National Register of Historic Places in 1986.

 Description

 The Tenth Street Bridge is 1275 ft long and has a main span of 725 ft.
 It is the only conventional cable suspension bridge in Allegheny County, unlike the Three Sisters which use eyebars instead of cables.

 The two cables, each 13 in in diameter, are anchored in concrete vaults at either end of the span and travel over two 160 ft towers resting on stone piers.
 Suspender cables, arranged in pairs which are spaced 25 ft apart, transfer the load of the bridge deck to the main cables.
 There are 28 sets of suspender cables on the main span and 10 on each side span.

 The towers and railings are decorated with Streamline Moderne details, attributed to architect Stanley Roush.

 The bridge superstructure is painted in the signature "Aztec Gold" color used on several other downtown bridges in Pittsburgh.